 Eco-friendly cars are gaining in popularity, but not all efficient vehicles are created equal.
 Your choice of fuel matters if you’re concerned about emissions and fossil fuel use.

 Alternative fuel vehicle options include biodiesel, hybrid cars combining electric and fuel modalities, and fully electric options.
-Each comes with its own environmental impacts.
+Each comes with its unique environmental impacts.
 For drivers who want to do the least harm, these three considerations can determine what fuel-efficient vehicle is the right pick.

 Hybrids: Popularity and Convenience

 The most popular energy-efficient options available are hybrid vehicles, such as the Toyota Prius and Chevrolet Volt.
 These cars were among the first mass-produced eco-friendly vehicles.
 They are relatively affordable and easy to maintain, as they use a traditional gas engine to back up the electric operation.
 And because most can run exclusively on electrical power for short distances, hybrids burn less fuel.
-How much less depends on driving conditions, charge and other factors like driving style.
+How much less depends on driving conditions, battery charge, and other factors like driving style.

 Of course, the counterpoint to hybrid vehicles is they still use fossil fuels — but that may change soon.
 Nissan is developing a new biofuel program that will burn a 10 percent ethanol blend to offset carbon dioxide emissions.